CAR T-Cell therapy in China

 2. Neurological Toxicity: Some patients may develop neurological side effects, which can range in severity from less serious signs like mild confusion and disorientation to more serious ones like seizures, delirium, and encephalopathy.
 After CAR T-cell infusion, neurological toxicity frequently happens during the first week.

-3. Cytopenias: CAR T-cell treatment can result in low blood cell counts, such as anaemia (low red blood cell count), neutropenia (low white blood cell count), and thrombocytopenia (low platelet count).
-Infections, bleeding, and exhaustion are among risks that can be exacerbated by these cytopenias.
+3. Cytopenias: CAR T-cell treatment can result in low blood cell counts, such as anemia (low red blood cell count), neutropenia (low white blood cell count), and thrombocytopenia (low platelet count).
+Infections, bleeding, and exhaustion are among the risks that can be exacerbated by these cytopenias.

 4. Infections: The CAR T-cell therapy’s suppression of healthy immune cells increases the risk of bacterial, viral, and fungal infections.
-In order to prevent infections, patients may need to be closely watched and given preventive medication.
+To prevent infections, patients may need to be closely watched and given preventive medication.

 6. Hypogammaglobulinemia: CAR T-cell treatment has the potential to decrease antibody synthesis, which could result in hypogammaglobulinemia.
 This might make recurrent infections more likely and call for continuing antibody replacement medication.

-7. Organ Toxicity: CAR T-cell therapy has the potential to harm a number of organs, including the heart, lungs, liver, and kidneys.
+7. Organ Toxicity: CAR T-cell therapy has the potential to harm several organs, including the heart, lungs, liver, and kidneys.
 This may lead to abnormal renal function tests, respiratory issues, heart issues, and abnormal liver function tests.

 8. Hemophagocytic lymphohistiocytosis (HLH): A rare but possibly fatal immunological disease called hemophagocytic lymphohistiocytosis (HLH) can develop as a result of CAR T-cell therapy.
 It involves the overactivation of immune cells, which causes serious organ damage and inflammation.